esabo/CodingTheory/docs/src/Tutorials/Quantum Codes.md

 ```
 Here, the logicals are stored in $X-Z$ anti-commuting pairs; each pair commuting with the stabilizers and all other logical pairs.
 These are also available in matrix format with rows stacked in the order $X$ then $Z$ (left to right) from top to bottom.
 ```
-julia> L = logicalsmatrix(S)
+julia> L = logicals_matrix(S)
 [0   0   0   0   1   1   0   0   0   1   0   1   0   0   0   0]
 [0   0   0   0   0   0   0   0   1   1   1   0   1   0   0   0]
 [0   0   0   0   0   1   1   0   0   1   1   1   0   0   0   1]
 [0   0   0   0   0   0   0   0   0   1   1   0   0   0   1   1]

-julia> aresymplecticorthogonal(stabs, L)
+julia> are_symplectic_orthogonal(stabs, L)
 true

-julia> aresymplecticorthogonal(L, L)
+julia> are_symplectic_orthogonal(L, L)
 false
 ```
 Several library functions assume this ordering, so these properties should never be accessed directly.
-If one would like to work with a specific, known form of the logical operators, one may set them using `setlogicals`.
+If one would like to work with a specific, known form of the logical operators, one may set them using `set_logicals!`.
 This errors if the automatically computed set of logicals are not equivalent to the function input up to multiplication by stabilizers.
-One may similiarly `setstabilizers`.
+One may similiarly `set_stabilizers!`.

 As with linear codes, permutations may be required to compute the standard form.
 If this is the case, the column permutation matrix $P$ such that $\mathrm{rowspace}(stabilizers(S)) = \mathrm{rowspace}(stabilizers(S, true) * standardformpermutation(S))$ may be accessed using the following function.
 If no column permutations are required, this returns `missing`.
 The logicals derived from the standard form are always returned in the original qudit ordering of the stabilizer matrix.